vidyagames998/vidyagames998.github.io/eldenring/index.md

 Final boss time.

-As a Golden Halberd built you're going to have a rough time and you need to spend some time learning how to fight both final bosses.
+As a Golden Halberd built you're going to have a incredibly tough time and you need to spend some time learning how to fight both final bosses.
 There are tons of guides online.
 Here is a good video that explains the bosses movesets and can save you from countless deaths.
 The secret to phase 1 is rolling into him. https://www.youtube.com/watch?v=29auhBPQT_A

 As a golden halberd tree sentinel build you are at a big disadvantage as Holy damage is negated 80% and the halberds standard/pierce has an additional 35% reduction.
 So you are mostly relying on physical damage.
 You can beat the boss at your current level, it's not easy, but it is doable.
 People have also beaten this game using a torch.
 This is where the build ultimately falls apart and we have to pivot.